 - NEVER hand your payment hardware to customers to complete the transaction themselves or take instructions from customers on how to force authorize a transaction.

 - Ask for a different form of payment.
 If a credit card transaction is declined, ask for a different form of payment, whether it’s cash, mobile pay, or a different card.
-Your SpotOn payment terminal accepts them all, and they're all secure.
+Both modern restaurant point-of-sale systems and small business payment terminals should accept multiple payment types, and they're all secure.

 - Call SpotOn.
 If the customer insists on trying to complete the purchase on a card that has been denied, call us directly and we will assist you personally.
 We will be able to determine why the card has been denied.
 If a force authorization is appropriate, we will help you with the voice authorization process.